SAP/openui5-docs/docs/Step_34_Custom_Controls_d12d2ee.md

 In the `metadata` section we therefore define several properties that we make use in the implementation:

+-   Properties

--   -   Value
+    -   Value

         We define a control property `value` that will hold the value that the user selected in the rating.
 Getter and setter function for this property will automatically be created and we can also bind it to a field of the data model in the XML view if we like.

 -   Aggregations